-We contract with third parties to manufacture JAKAFI, ICLUSIG, and our drug candidates for clinical and commercial purposes.
+We contract with third parties to manufacture JAKAFI, ICLUSIG, PEMAZYRE and our drug candidates for clinical and commercial purposes.
+Our collaborator MorphoSys is currently responsible for sourcing manufacturing of MONJUVI.
 Third-party manufacturers supply raw materials, and other third-party manufacturers convert these raw materials into API or convert the API into final dosage form.
 For most of our drug candidates, once our raw materials are produced, we rely on one third-party to manufacture the API, another to make finished drug product and a third to package and label the finished product.
 For ruxolitinib phosphate, the API for JAKAFI, we have two qualified third-party contract manufacturers from which we can source drug substance.
-The manufacturing of Ponatinib, the API for ICLUSIG, is the sole responsibility of Takeda, the intellectual property holder.
+The manufacturing of ponatinib, the API for ICLUSIG, is the sole responsibility of Takeda, the intellectual property holder.
 We procure API from Takeda, which outsources the API manufacturing to a third party.
+For pemigatinib, the API for PEMAZYRE, we have one qualified third-party contract manufacturer from which we can source drug substance.

 We also rely on third-party contract manufacturers to tablet or capsulate all of our active pharmaceutical ingredients for clinical and commercial uses.
-For JAKAFI, we have two qualified third-party manufacturers from which we can source commercial drug product.
-For ICLUSIG we have two qualified third-party manufacturers from which we can source commercial drug product.
+For JAKAFI and ICLUSIG, we have two qualified third-party manufacturers from which we can source commercial drug product.
 Secondary packaging of ICLUSIG is performed by a qualified third-party manufacturer.
 Primary packaged product for ICLUSIG can be used for clinical and commercial purposes.
+For PEMAZYRE, we have one qualified third-party manufacturer from which we can source commercial drug product.

 We may not be able to obtain sufficient quantities of any of our raw materials, drug candidates, API, or finished goods if our designated manufacturers do not have the capacity or capability to manufacture our products according to our schedule and specifications.
 If any of these single source suppliers were to become unable or unwilling to supply us with API or finished product that complies with applicable regulatory requirements, we could incur significant delays in our clinical trials or interruption of commercial supply which could have a material adverse effect on our business.
+Similar risks apply to our supply of MONJUVI under our collaboration with MorphoSys.